 In 1989, actress and Georgia native Kim Basinger and other investors bought 1,751 acres of the town’s 2,000 privately owned acres for $20 million from Braselton Brothers, Inc. The group’s original intention of transforming the city into a tourist destination failed and facing personal bankruptcy five years later, she and her partners sold the land for $1 million.

-With a population of 13,043 people, the residents of Braselton have a variety of real estate options to choose from, including Crossvine Estates, with opportunities from a well-known local builder Fischer Homes.
-The single-family community is currently under construction.
+With a population of 16,070 people, the residents of Braselton have a variety of real estate options to choose from, including Crossvine Estates, with opportunities from a well-known local builder Fischer Homes.
 Move-in ready opportunities in Braselton include Hellen Valley from McKinley Homes and the Fischer Homes community The Reserve at Liberty Park.

 Families who live in the Braselton area have access to excellent educational opportunities!
 Districted institutions include Duncan Creek Elementary, North Jackson Elementary, Puckett’s Mill Elementary, West Jackson Elementary, Osborne Middle and West Jackson Middle Schools.
 Rising ninth-grade students attending Jackson County Comprehensive High and Mill Creek High Schools also uniquely benefit from the EPIC program, a STEM Certified program.